pigel/git-explore/README.md

 # git-explore
-this folder expect how git works
+this doc expects how git works